TheLab-ms/website-content/pages/2018special.md

 Here is some information about the nominees.
 It is listed in the order it was received.

-James Ford - "The Fordness" - Nominee for President
+James Ford - "thefordness" - Nominee for President

 >James is a maker.
 He has been making things since he was a little kid, sitting on the bedroom floor with his big brother, a soldering iron, and a bag full of parts from radioshack.
 >